jamesonrader/AudioQR/README.md

 # XT Ultrasonic Fingerprints

 Use ultrasonic fingerprints to synchronize and relay data to mobile devices through speakers or a variety of broadcast media.
-This data-over-audio method utilizes sound waves analogously to how Bluetooth employs electromagnetic waves, offering an alternative method of relaying data for both iOS and Android.
+This data-over-audio method utilizes sound waves in a similar way to how Bluetooth employs electromagnetic waves, offering an alternative method of relaying data for both iOS and Android.

 ##### Advantages include: